JaDetGodtDu/convert.c/README.md

 # Unit Conversion Program

+## Conversion of distance, temperature and weight

+### Really good terminal program, with great scalability and ease of use

+#### Many advanced conversion.
+Much WOW!

 For compiling and running this program, you will need to have GCC installed.
 I run it locally on a windows machine with chocolatey installed.